 Can I ask to have my test score considered as part of my admission review?

 Yes, you may elect to send scores if you feel they may help provide a more complete representation of your academic abilities.

 How do you know if I want my test score used in an admission decision?

-Please carefully answer the questions on the application for admission.
-Your responses will determine which criteria and information are used in your evaluation, including test scores.
+Please carefully and accurately answer the questions on the application for admission.
+Your responses will determine which criteria and information may be used in your evaluation, including test scores.

 Who should provide a test score?